Roetjan/flappy_bird_AI/README.md

 ## flappy_bird_AI W.I.P
-I making a flappy bird AI in python from scratch, using pygame and NEAT-python
+I'm making a flappy bird AI in python from scratch, using pygame and NEAT-python